5 Gadgets to Keep Your Hands and Feet Warm

 2. Reusable Chemically Activated Heat Warmers

-Different chemicals are the basis of these reusable, more environmentally-friendly versions.
+Reusable handwarmers work by producing exothermic chemical reactions.
 A solution of sodium acetate crystallizes into a solid producing 130 degrees Fahrenheit in 5 seconds.
 Activation is carried out by flexing or bending a small metal disc within the pack.
 The sodium acetate is returned to its liquid form by boiling it in a pan of water for 10 minutes.
-The video below demonstrates one of these being activated.
+The video below demonstrates how simple it is to activate and reactivate.

 Review of EZ Reusable Hand Warmers